 top of page

-Kendall Moore, PhD, is an award-winning documentary filmmaker and a Professor in the departments of Journalism and Film Media at the University of Rhode Island.
+Kendall Moore, PhD, is an award-winning documentary filmmaker and a Full Professor in the departments of Journalism and Film Media at the University of Rhode Island.
 Before joining the faculty at URI in 2003, she worked as a television journalist focusing on medical, health, race, and environmental issues.

-She has received several grants and awards for her work, including two Fulbright Scholar Awards: Tanzania (2001) and Jamaica (Specialist, 2004); The Rhode Island Film Fellowship for Outstanding Filmmaking (2007); and, the recipient of two Metcalf Awards for excellence in journalism in 2015 and 2017.
-In 2018, she received an NAACP award for excellence in documentary filmmaking for Jalen and Joanna: A Lead Paint Story.
-In 2020, she received NSF funding for her film project focusing on various efforts to decolonize science, which she is focusing on as a Fellow at MIT's Open Documentary Lab (2020-2021).
-In 2020, she was honored to receive the Faculty Excellence Award for Diversity at the University of Rhode Island.
-And in 2021-2022, Moore was selected to be one of 10 faculty members to serve as a mentor in the Mellon Faculty of Color Working group as a mentor.
+She has received several fellowships, grants and awards for her work, including two Fulbright Scholar Awards: Tanzania (2001) and Jamaica (Specialist, 2004); The Rhode Island Film Fellowship for Outstanding Filmmaking (2007); and, the recipient of two Metcalf Awards for excellence in journalism in 2015 and 2017.
+In 2018, she received a NAACP award for excellence in documentary filmmaking for Jalen and Joanna: A Lead Paint Story.
+In 2020, she received NSF funding for her film project focusing on various efforts to decolonize science.
+Also in 2020, she was a Fellow at MIT's Open Documentary Lab (2020-2021).

 She resides in Rhode Island with her husband and daughter.